Pfeil/rust-telegram-bot-api/README.md

 (in rough priority)

 1. More Feature support
+	* Maybe use and extend https://github.com/yuri91/telegram-bot-types-rs
-	* especially custom buttons and keyboards
+	* add support for custom buttons and keyboards
 2. code improvements in api module
 3. Webhook support